-Trigger points are overactive muscle areas that can come from stress, over using the muscle, problems with the spine or posture.
+Trigger points are overactive muscle areas that can come from stress, over-use of the muscle, problems with the spine or posture.
 They can often be treated by improving posture, reducing stress, and with exercise.
 If these treatments do not correct a painful trigger point, your doctor may want to treat the problem with a trigger point injection.

 Most doctors will inject a small amount of medicine to numb the trigger area.
 You may feel some burning at this time.
-This step is not required but will make you feel better during the rest of the treatment.
-The action of the needle itself is what causes the trigger point to relax.
+The action of the needle going in, is what causes the trigger point to relax.

-Most treatments take about ten minutes because we use an ultrasound to make sure we avoid important vessels and structures.
-When the treatment is over, a small amount of pressure will be applied to stop any bleeding, along with a bandage.
+Most treatments take about ten minutes.
+When the treatment is over, a small amount of pressure will be applied to stop any bleeding.

 You should feel relief right away after the treatment.
 The medicine will also numb any pain from the shot.
-Relief will last 4-12 hours or until the medicine wears off.
+Numbness from the medicine will last 4-12 hours or until the medicine wears off.
 You may then feel some soreness, as you might after a flu shot.
 You can stretch the muscle, use ice or cold packs, or take pain medicine to treat this soreness.
 Ask your provider what you can safely use.

 Within 1-2 days, the soreness should fade, but the trigger point relief should last.
-There should be less pain than before the treatment.
+There should be less pain than before.
 While these treatments do not always work, most patients get relief for days, weeks, and sometimes months.

-When you are pain free, stretch the treated muscle, perform your exercise program, and take steps to keep the trigger point from coming back.
+When you are pain free, stretch the treated muscle, do your exercise program, and take steps to keep the trigger point from coming back.